KnugiHK/rtmplite3/README.md

 pip install rtmplite3
 ```

-Typically an application can launch this server as follows:
+Typically, an application can launch this server as follows if you clone this repo instead of install from pip:
 ```
 $ python rtmp.py -d
 ```